jsmarrero08-ctrl/amazon-pricing-dashboard/README.md

 ---

-## About this project
+## Why I Built It

-I created this dashboard using Power BI to explore how prices and discounts vary between categories.
-The goal was to make the data easier to understand through visuals instead of just looking at raw numbers.
+I created this dashboard to make the pricing data easier to read and compare.
+Instead of checking raw numbers one by one, the dashboard brings key metrics, category filters, and visuals into one place.

 ---

-## What I did
+## Dashboard Highlights

-- Built an interactive dashboard in Power BI
+- Interactive filters to compare categories
-- Added filters to explore data by category
+- KPI cards for prices and discounts
-- Created KPI metrics to track pricing and discounts
+- DAX measures for key calculations
-- Used DAX to calculate key values
+- Visuals that make trends easier to review

 ---

-## What I found
+## Key Takeaways

-- Some categories showed higher average discounts
+- Some categories had higher average discounts
-- There were clear differences in pricing between product groups
+- Prices changed across different product groups
-- Visualizing the data made patterns easier to see
+- The dashboard made those differences easier to spot

 ---

-## Tools used
+## Tools

 - Power BI
 - DAX